AdaCore/langkit-query-language/user_manual/generated/stdlib.rst

     or body).
 Return false otherwise, including inside a generic instantiation.

-.. function:: int_value(expr)

-    Return the integer value corresponding to expr if expr is a static expression, 0 otherwise.

 .. function:: is_assert_aspect(s)

     Return ``true`` if the string ``s`` is the name of an assert aspect